Drink & Dine: Wine and Food Pairings for Your Summer Barbecue

-Pinot Noir is hardly new, but new vintages are hitting shelves all the time from regions around the world.
+New vintages of Pinot Noir are hitting shelves all the time from regions around the world.
 New Zealand is a heavyweight contender for this delicate, beautifully light-bodied ruby-red wine, as is Oregon, California, Canada and France.
 As with its full-bodied counterpart Cabernet Sauvignon, there is almost always a correlation between quality and cost with Pinot Noir.
 That said, a $20 or $25 bottle can be pretty darn good if carefully sourced from one of the can’t-miss regions listed above.
 What’s more, like Gamay Noir, Pinot Noir pairs with almost anything, including fish, chicken and tofu, which traditionally call out for whites.
 Look for wines that have had oak aging to enhance the smokiness of the grilled foods.

 Pair With: As mentioned, there really is no wrong answer, food-wise, with Pinot Noir.
 But if you want to dazzle your assembled crew, try matching with lamb burgers, the meat’s delicate pastoral flavour is nicely complemented by the wine’s soft cherry and clove notes.
 Similarly, your veg-head friends will marvel at the sublime beauty of Pinot Noir with grilled portobello mushrooms brushed with a mix of balsamic vinegar and EVOO and served with sprigs of thyme.